 Now we are ready to lower bound the transmission scheme DMT, based on the lower bound on the determinant in Lemma \ref{lem:DirectLowerBoundDeterminantHeff}.
 Let us denote the maximal multiplexing gain by $r_{max}=\max \lf(1,\dots,K\ri)$, and also assume $l=\lfloor r_{max}\rfloor$.

-\begin{theorem} Consider $K$ sequences of ensembles of $D_{l}T_{l}$-complex dimensional IC's transmitted over the unconstrained multiple-access channels, where each user transmits multiplexing-gain $r_{i}$ using $G_{\lfloor r_{max}\rfloor}^{\lf(i\ri)}$, $i=1,\dots,K$.
-The DMT of this transmission scheme is lower bounded by $d^{\ast,\lf(FC\ri)}_{M,N}\lf(r_{max}\ri)$. \end{theorem} \begin{proof} We use the upper bound on the error probability derived in Theorem \ref{Th:DirectUpperBoundErrorProb}, and the lower bound on the determinant \eqref{eq:DirectAchieveOptimalDMT12} in order to give a new upper bound on the error probability.
+\begin{theorem} Consider $K$ sequences of ensembles of $D_{l}\cdot T_{l}$-complex dimensional IC's transmitted over the unconstrained multiple-access channel, where each user transmits at multiplexing-gain $r_{i}$ using $G_{\lfloor r_{max}\rfloor}^{\lf(i\ri)}$, $i=1,\dots,K$.
+The DMT this transmission scheme attains is lower bounded by $d^{\ast,\lf(FC\ri)}_{M,N}\lf(r_{max}\ri)$. \end{theorem} \begin{proof} We use the upper bound for the error probability derived in Theorem \ref{Th:DirectUpperBoundErrorProb}, and the lower bound on the determinant \eqref{eq:DirectAchieveOptimalDMT12} in order to give a new upper bound on the error probability.
 We average this upper bound over the channel realization, and show that for large $\rho$ the diversity order of the most dominant error event is lower bounded by $d^{\ast,\lf(FC\ri)}_{M,N}\lf(r_{max}\ri)$.
 The full proof is in appendix \ref{Append:DirectLowerBoundDiversityOrder}. \end{proof}